-- Class teachers endeavour to ensure that their children behave well at all times, following the School Rules, even when they are not present. - Teachers contribute to the open door policy for parents to deal with their concerns in a timely, respectful, sympathetic and professional manner, involving senior staff as appropriate. - Staff keep a record of significant incidents/log of behaviours for identified children which is monitored and reviewed by the leadership team. - Teaching Assistants, Special Needs Assistants and Midday Supervisors support the teaching staff in the above. - The headteacher will be responsible for ensuring that this policy is implemented and for reporting to the governing body on its impact.
+- Class teachers endeavour to ensure that their children behave well at all times, following the School Rules, even when they are not present. - Teachers contribute to the open door policy for parents to deal with their concerns in a timely, respectful, sympathetic and professional manner, involving senior staff as appropriate. - Staff record incidents for identified children using CPOMS which is monitored and reviewed by the leadership team. - Teaching Assistants and Midday Supervisors support the teaching staff in the above. - The headteacher will be responsible for ensuring that this policy is implemented and for reporting to the governing body on its impact.